Syllabus

 All students are expected to abide by Dalhousie University’s Code of Student Conduct, and violations will be addressed through the procedures described there.
 Note: if a meet ‘n greet makes you uncomfortable, it is fine to terminate it immediately.
 Please report any inappropriate behaviour to the instructor immediately.
 You will be heard, and you will be respected.

-Meet ‘n greets should ideally occur early in the course, and must be completed by the end of the first month of class in order for you to receive points.
+Meet ‘n greets should ideally occur early in the course, and must be completed by October 17 in order for you to receive points.

 Summative Evaluations